markdunning/docker-overview/README.md

 - Or, it is a (relatively) painless way for you to install and try out Bioinformatics software.
 - You can think of it as an isolated environment inside your exising operating system where you can install and run software without messing with the main OS
+    + potentially a good way for beginners to learn command-line tools?
 - Really useful for testing software
 - Clear benefits for working reproducibly
     + instead of just distributing the code used for a paper, you can effectively share the computer you did the analysis on